JLLormeau/slo_simply_smarter_offline/README.md

 # Offline installation for SLO Simply Smarter

 ## 1) Download ZIP
+on linux or windows and un zip file

 https://github.com/JLLormeau/slo_simply_smarter_offline/archive/refs/heads/main.zip

 ## 2) Create an `APi-Token` with this scope :